openfaas/workshop/lab10.md

 From the Docker documentation:
 > .. a secret is a blob of data, such as a password, SSH private key, SSL certificate, or another piece of data that should not be transmitted over a network or stored unencrypted in a Dockerfile or in your application’s source code.

 This is a more secure alternative to environmental variables.
-Environmental variables are easier to use but are best suited to non-confidential configuration items.
-Seems a good fit for storing the `auth_token` value.
+Environmental variables are easier to use but are best suited to non-confidential configuration items, like feature flags or verbose logging.

+Since our `auth_token` is confidential, using Secrets seems a good fit for storing it.

+See more information about Secrets and its design in the [docs](https://docs.openfaas.com/reference/secrets/).

 ### Create a secret